thestemproject/thestemproject.github.io/README.md

 # 📅 **Upcoming Workshops | 🇪🇸 Próximas sesiones**

-## 🤖 LEGO® Battle Bots! | 🇪🇸 Robots de combate LEGO®
+## 🤖 LEGO® Battle Bots! | 🇪🇸 ¡Robots de combate LEGO®!
 * **Mon., April 3rd, 2023, 4:00-6:00 pm EST**
 * Unlock your problem-solving & collaboration skills by using LEGO®s to design a Battle Bot.
 Teams will compete head-to-head in an arena to decide the champion & the prize-winning teams.
   * 🇪🇸 **COMING SOON ...**